This blog may contain affiliate links. Read our disclosure policy for more info.

 Day/early afternoon – Gastown

 Gastown is the heart and soul of Vancouver.
 In fact, it was actually the original settlement that the city was built around, and it’s got a super interesting history.
-Gastown got its name from Jack Deighton aka “Gassy Jack”, a saloon owner who got sawmill workers to build a bar for him in exchange for whisky.
+Gastown got its name from Jack Deighton aka “Gassy Jack”, a saloon owner who got sawmill workers to build a bar for him in exchange for whiskey.

 This neighborhood has definitely been through the wringer, from fires to demolition plans and a myriad of social issues.
-It was once the red light district of Vancouver.
+It was once the red-light district of Vancouver.
 Now it’s celebrated for its old-world charm and amazing food scene.

 Gastown is within walking distance of downtown Vancouver.
 If you’re coming from further out, you can take the sea bus, SkyTrain, or metro to Waterfront Station and then walk from there.

 For craft beer, our place of choice is the Steamworks Brewpub.
 The incredible location overlooks the harbor, so you get a view while sipping a local beer or enjoying brunch.
-They are open Monday to Friday at 11:30 am and weekends at 11 am, staying open till midnight or later.
+They are open Monday to Friday at 11:30 am and on weekends at 11 am, staying open till midnight or later.
 And if you’re like us and just can’t wait, check out their menu options and tap beers online!

 If you just can’t decide where to start, this 2.5-hour food tour will take you to all of the top culinary spots.
 So bring your appetite and get ready to stuff your face with the best of Gastown’s cuisine.
 You should also wear comfy walking shoes while exploring the neighborhood and learning all about its history from your friendly guide.

 But Gastown is about more than just food and drink.
 You should definitely go and check out the Steam Clock, which is right on the corner of Cambie and Water Street.
-There are actually only a few steam clocks in the world that still work and this is one of them!
-It puffs out steam every 15 minutes so stick around to watch it in action.
+There are actually only a few steam clocks in the world that still work, and this is one of them!
+It puffs out steam every 15 minutes, so stick around to watch it in action.

 There are also lots of cool independent shops and boutiques along Water Street and Cordova Street where you can grab souvenirs for your friends and family (or just buy presents for yourself, we won’t judge!).